claudiofahey/nautilus-iiot-demo/flinkprocessor/src/main/java/io/pravega/example/videoprocessor/README.md

 # Storing and Processing Video in Pravega with Flink

+# THE CODE IN THIS DIRECTORY HAS BEEN DEPRECATED.
+VIDEO PROCESSING CODE IS NOW IN <https://github.com/pravega/video-samples>.

 ## Overview

 The Pravega Event API is limited to 1 MiB events.